-Vivaldo Santos is an associate professor in the Department of Spanish and Portuguese, where he is director of the Portuguese program and director of undergraduate studies for Spanish.
+Vivaldo Santos is an associate professor in the Department of Spanish and Portuguese in the College, where he is director of the Portuguese program.
+He also teaches in the Center for Latin American Studies in the School of Foreign Service.
 He joined the Georgetown faculty in 1999 and was a member of the Latin America Initiative Faculty Committee (2016-2017).

 International activities include:

 - Author of two books (in Portuguese) and 15 journal or book articles (in Portuguese and in English).

 - Research projects include "Scenes of the Capital," the intersection of economics and literature in Luso-Brazilian literature; Contemporary Brazilian literature (twenty-first century Brazilian fiction), and "O ABC do Português," focusing on the teaching and learning of Portuguese language in Brazilian immigrant communities.

 - Other areas of research and expertise include nineteenth and twentieth century Brazilian literature, avant-garde poetry, Carlos Drummond de Andrade, Brazilian popular music, Brazilian cinema, and literary theory.